Integrating CodeDeploy with Amazon EC2 Auto Scaling - AWS CodeDeploy

 2. The EC2 service launches a new EC2 instance.
 The instance moves into the Pending state, and then into the Pending:Wait state.

-3. During Pending:Wait, Auto Scaling runs all the lifecycle hooks attached to the Auto Scaling group, including the lifecycle hook created by CodeDeploy.
+3. During Pending:Wait, Auto Scaling runs all the lifecycle hooks attached to the Auto Scaling group, including the launch hook installed by CodeDeploy.

-4. The lifecycle hook sends a notification to the Amazon SQS queue that is polled by CodeDeploy.
+4. The launch hook sends a notification to the Amazon SQS queue that is polled by CodeDeploy.

-5. Upon receiving the notification, CodeDeploy parses the message, performs some validation, and starts to deploy your application to the new EC2 instance using the last successful revision.
+5. Upon receiving the notification, CodeDeploy parses the message, performs some validation, and starts a launch deployment.

 7. So far, the EC2 instance is still in the Pending:Wait state.